A History Of Exploration Of The Great Himalayan Trek Range

 Nepal – a trekker’s paradise

 An ideal way to experience the massive range is on foot.
-With that said, Himalayan expeditions do not get any more convenient and fascinating than in Nepal.
+With that said, the Great Himalayan trek expeditions do not get any more convenient and fascinating than in Nepal.
 Embark on a journey that takes you through the mystic prayer wheels and stone Sherpa to the foot of relishing 8000-meter peaks like Everest or Annapurna, knowing that towards the end of your hike, you’ll find hot dinner and a warm bed to get into.
 Once you have made it to the following day, add the visit to Kathmandu Valley’s medieval cities, which were once an artistic powerhouse.

 Note: You must visit the place in the months of March, April, October, and November.